-Sadly, over the last sixty years our society has developed a deep cynicism toward people in authority.
+Sadly, over the last sixty years, our society has developed a deep cynicism toward people in authority.
 It's not just pastors - it's policemen, politicians, parents.
 And with each new scandal suspicion only deepens.

-But if you have a pastor who "labors in the word and doctrine..."
+But if you have a pastor who ^{5:17} "labors in the word and doctrine..."
 He works hard in the kitchen of preparation every week to turn out balanced, nutritious sermons that keep you spiritually healthy... then support him.

-Verse 18, "For the Scripture says, "You shall not muzzle an ox while it treads out the grain..."
+Verse 18, ^{5:18} "For the Scripture says, "You shall not muzzle an ox while it treads out the grain..."
 Paul quotes Deuteronomy 25:4.
 Even an ox is allowed to eat from the grain he threshes.
-Likewise a pastor should be allowed to eat from the financial fruits of his ministry.
+Likewise, a pastor should be allowed to eat from the financial fruits of his ministry.
 Don't muzzle your pastor.
 Pay him well.

-Of course a lot of churches pray, "Lord, you keep the pastor humble, and we'll keep him poor."
-But if that's your attitude it puts you at odds with Jesus.
+Of course, a lot of churches take the approach, "Lord, You keep him humble, we'll keep him poor."
+I'm glad that's not our elders' approach.
+If it were we'd be at odds with Jesus.
 Notice, the last line in verse 18 is in red letters.
-It's Jesus' words in Matthew 10:10, "the laborer is worthy of his wages."
+It's Jesus' own words, In Matthew 10:10, and here, reads, 1 Timothy 5:18 "the laborer is worthy of his wages."

-Well, Moses said pay the pastor... and Jesus said pay the pastor...
+Well, Moses said pay the pastor...
+Jesus said pay the pastor... and now Paul says pay the pastor...
 Thus, a church that pays its pastor is in good company!

-Verse 19, "Do not receive an accusation against an elder except from two or three witnesses."
+Verse 19, ^{5:19} "Do not receive an accusation against an elder except from two or three witnesses."
 Church leaders are often the subject of vicious gossip.
 A pastor is God's spokesperson.
 This puts a target on a pastor.

-People find it easier to blame him - even blame God Himself - than to admit that their problems might be their own...
+People find it easier to blame the pastor - even blame God - than to admit that their problems might be their own...
 A pastor becomes a convenient scapegoat.

 Pastors realize this dynamic...
-But members of the church should also understand this, and refuse to believe every negativity they hear about their pastor.
+But members of the church need to also understand this and refuse to believe every negativity they hear about their pastor.

-Certainly, you hope the folks who've been around awhile, and have seen the pastor's track record will believe the best - and question the accusation - and give him the benefit of the doubt until proven guilty!

-This is why Paul says any charge against a pastor or elder should be carefully substantiated by two or three witnesses.
+Certainly, you hope the folks who've been around awhile, and know the pastor's track record will believe the best - and question the accusation - and give the benefit of the doubt!
+Paul says any charge against a pastor or elder should be substantiated by two or three witnesses.
 Never entertain hearsay against a pastor.
 Realize what hurts a pastor most are not the attacks of the enemy, but the "friendly fire" from his own camp.

-Yet when an accusation is confirmed, and a pastor has strayed and sinned; then it shouldn't be swept under the rug.
+Yet when an accusation is confirmed and a pastor has strayed and sinned; then it shouldn't be swept under the rug.
 A pastor or elder isn't granted immunity.

-If a pastor is guilty he has to be called into account.
+If a pastor is guilty, he has to be called into account.

-He's not above correction, or discipline.
-James 3:1 cautions, "Let not many of you become teachers, knowing that we shall receive a stricter judgment."
+He's not above correction or discipline.
+James 3:1 cautions, James 3:1 "Let not many of you become teachers, knowing that we shall receive a stricter judgment."

-Paul says it this way in verse 20, "Those who are sinning rebuke in the presence of all, that the rest also may fear."
+Paul says it this way in verse 20, ^{1 Timothy 5:20} "Those who are sinning rebuke in the presence of all, that the rest also may fear."
 When a leader gets disciplined, it's a powerful example and deterrent to the whole church.

-Paul challenges Timothy in verse 21, "I charge you before God and the Lord Jesus Christ and the elect angels (Wow!
-Every pastor needs to recall who's watching: God, Jesus, angels) that you observe these things without prejudice, doing nothing with partiality."
+Paul challenges Timothy in verse 21, 5:21 "I charge you before God and the Lord Jesus Christ and the elect angels (Wow!
+Every pastor needs to recall who's watching: God, Jesus, angels) 5:21 that you observe these things without prejudice, doing nothing with partiality."